Does tooth pain have you in agony? Chances are your tooth pain can be from an undiagnosed cavity.

 What Causes Tooth Cavities

-Tooth cavities, also called dental caries by dentists, are tooth decay.
-Natural bacteria in the mouth form plaque.
-When plaque comes in contact with sugars and starches from foods, it produces acid, which can damage tooth enamel over time and lead to tooth decay.
+Tooth cavities, also called dental caries by dentists, are a form of tooth decay.
+Natural bacteria in the mouth forms plaque on your teeth.
+When plaque comes in contact with sugars and starches from foods, it produces acid which can damage tooth enamel over time and lead to tooth decay.